These homemade covers protect young plants from early-season freezes.

 Each year, starting in January, I receive lots of seed catalogs in the mail; my favorite is Tomato Growers Supply Co.
 They have a great selection of tomatoes, and each year I try three new varieties.
 My favorites so far are ‘Jetsetter,’ a large, early and prolific red tomato, and the hybrid ‘Big Beef’ that also is prolific and very solid with a wonderful flavor.
 I start the seeds in my woodstove-heated garage under grow lights.

 My farm neighbors and I compete each year to see who can have the first ripe tomatoes.
-In order to beat the freeze and get my tomato plants in the ground early, I built a set of panels to shelter the plants.
+In order to beat the freeze and get my tomato plants in the ground early, I positioned a set of panels as tomato covers to shelter the plants.
 Each plastic-covered panel is 30 inches high by 15 feet long.
 It took 10 panels to cover both sides of the rows that contained 55 tomato plants.

 In the past, I have used plastic jugs to cover each individual plant, but this was not always successful.
 For example, last spring we had a hard freeze after the tomatoes were planted — the plants covered by plastic jugs succumbed, but the ones protected by the panels all survived.